 Organize your important documents.

-Locate all your account logins for monthly bills and other key documents like insurance policies, mortgage or rental agreements, and financial investments.
-Find a secure location to store your paper documents or digital storage device.
+Locate all your account logins for monthly bills and other key documents, like insurance policies, mortgage or rental agreements, and financial investments.
+Find a secure location or digital storage service to house your paper documents.
 Consider a fireproof and waterproof lockbox inside the home or even a safety deposit box at the bank.

 Look for ways to save.